Please note that minor changes to this agenda may occur.

 Only 35% of managers, directors and senior officials are women, and less than a third of MPs are women.
 Acclaimed career change and personal branding consultant consultant Joseph Liu reveals five ways you you can build influence in the workplace and super-charge your career.

-Learn how to: Become an expert or “celebrity” in three areas of your job Build your gravitas and executive presence Develop your personal brand and create your career scaffolding Joseph Liu, career change and personal branding consultant
+Learn how to: Become an expert or “celebrity” in three areas of your job Build your gravitas and executive presence Develop your personal brand and create your career scaffolding Joseph Liu, Public speaker, personal branding consultant, podcast host,

 10:20 - FISHBOWL: I’M A MIDDLE MANAGER… GET ME OUT OF HERE!

-Find out: How to get your voice heard Progression 101: Advice and tips from your peers The power of quitting Gemma Greaves, CEO, The Marketing Society
+Find out: How to get your voice heard Building confidence Being at your best vs Just surviving Progression 101: Advice and tips from your peers The power of quitting Gemma Greaves, CEO, The Marketing Society

-Topics include: The flexible working bill: What it really means for bosses and staff The gap between rhetoric and reality - and how to close it The five-day week no longer reflects reality: The impact of over-working Guest chair: Nicky Kemp, managing editor, BITE Mark Eaves, co-founder, Gravity Road Mamta Singhal, Design engineer and consumer goods expert
+Topics include: Engaging men: How to stop flexible and part-time working being seen as just a "women's issue" The flexible working bill: What it really means for bosses and staff The gap between rhetoric and reality - and how to close it The five-day week no longer reflects reality: The impact of over-working Rosie Brown, co- CEO, Cook Mark Eaves, co-founder, Gravity Road Mamta Singhal, design engineer and consumer goods expert Guest chair: Nicky Kemp, managing editor, BITE

 Dame Inga Beale, board director of London First, will be interviewed by public artist Martin Firrell

-13:45 - SPEED MENTORING Meet our speakers and get one-to-one advice from some of the country’s top businesspeople in our speed mentoring sessions.
+13:45 - SPEED MENTORING Meet our mentors and get one-to-one advice from some of the country’s top businesspeople in our speed mentoring sessions.

-We’ll investigate: The peculiar female habits that hold many of us back Strategies for daring to be the voice that’s heard Methods for overcoming your personal or organisation’s gender ‘say’ gap Sarah Lloyd-Hughes, Leadership Communications Coach, speaker and author
+We’ll investigate: The peculiar female habits that hold many of us back Strategies for daring to be the voice that’s heard Methods for overcoming your personal or organisation’s gender ‘say’ gap Sarah Lloyd-Hughes, Founder & CEO, Ginger Public Speaking

 15:45 - BREAK